Liberté, égalité, fraternité: 19th century

-Any man aspires to liberty, to equality, but he can not achieve it without the assistance of other men, without fraternity (Note: French: "Tout homme aspire à la liberté, à l'égalité, mais on ne peut y atteindre sans le secours des autres hommes, sans la fraternité.")
+Any man aspires to liberty, to equality, but he can not achieve it without the assistance of other men, without fraternity.
+(Note: French: "Tout homme aspire à la liberté, à l'égalité, mais on ne peut y atteindre sans le secours des autres hommes, sans la fraternité.")

-In 1847, the triptych resurfaced during the Campagne des Banquets, upheld for example in Lille by Ledru-Rollin.
+In 1847, the triptych resurfaced during the Campagne des Banquets, upheld for example in Lille by Alexandre Auguste Ledru-Rollin.
 Two interpretations had attempted to conciliate the three terms, beyond the antagonism between liberals and socialists.
-One was upheld by Catholic traditionalists, such as Chateaubriand or Ballanche, the other by socialist and republican such as Pierre Leroux.
+One was upheld by Catholic traditionalists, such as François-René de Chateaubriand or Pierre-Simon Ballanche, the other by socialist and republican such as Pierre Leroux.
 Chateaubriand gave a Christian interpretation of the revolutionary motto, stating in the 1841 conclusion to his Mémoires d'outre-tombe:

-Far from being at its term, the religion of the Liberator is now only just entering its third phase, the political period, liberty, equality, fraternity (Note: French: "Loin d'être à son terme, la religion du Libérateur entre à peine dans sa troisième période, la période politique, liberté, égalité, fraternité.")
+Far from being at its term, the religion of the Liberator is now only just entering its third phase, the political period, liberty, equality, fraternity.
+(Note: French: "Loin d'être à son terme, la religion du Libérateur entre à peine dans sa troisième période, la période politique, liberté, égalité, fraternité.")

 Neither Chateaubriand nor Ballanche considered the three terms to be antagonistic.
 Rather, they took them for being the achievement of Christianity.
 On the other hand, Pierre Leroux did not disguise the difficulties of associating the three terms, but superated it by considering liberty as the aim, equality as the principle and fraternity as the means.
-Leroux ordered the motto as Liberty, Fraternity, Equality, an order supported by Christian socialists, such as Buchez.

-Against this new order of the triptych, Michelet supported the traditional order, maintaining the primordial importance of an original individualistic right.
+Leroux ordered the motto as Liberty, Fraternity, Equality, an order supported by Christian socialists, such as Philippe Buchez.
+Against this new order of the triptych, Jules Michelet supported the traditional order, maintaining the primordial importance of an original individualistic right.
 Michelet attempted to conciliate a rational communication with a fraternal communication, "right beyond right", and thus the rival traditions of socialism and liberalism.
 The republican tradition would strongly inspire itself from Michelet's synchretism.